J4n1X/elecSim/README.md

 Inverter: Does what the name implies, and inverts a signal, outputting it in the direction of the facing.

+Crossing: Takes one input from one side, and puts it out the other.
+This allows wires to cross.
+Get messy!

 ### Examples
 There are files in the "examples subdirectory to demonstrate the function of the different components.